ciamic/VirtualTourist/README.md

 Users can "visit" any place they want by dropping pins on the map in order to show photos taken near the locations (downloaded from Flickr).

-The purpose of the project is to learn how to use Core Data to persist application data with the use of different contexts which serves different purpses.
+The purpose of the project is to learn how to use Core Data to persist application data with the use of different contexts which serves different purposes.
 In particular:
 - a persistent context, in order to persist data on a background queue
 - a main context, whose purpose is to display data in the main queue (child of the persistent context)